DIAGNijmegen/website-content/content/pages/projects/endoaid.md

 early treatment of this premalignancy can prevent the ultimate development of cancer, thus preventing the morbidity and mortality related to endometrial cancer.
 The histopathologic diagnosis of the pipelle sampled endometrium tissue guides further management of the patient.
 Pipelle sampling is a non-invasive method for biopsy, which is, therefore, often preferred in clinical screenings.
+The biopsy is fixated into a glass paraffin and scanned using a high resolution scanner, so it can be viewed digitally (see schematic overview below).
 The extracted cell tissue is, however, highly fragmented and pathologically less informative than, for example, a surgical resection.
 Additionally, a high percentage (90 - 95%) of the screenings yield benign or non-informative tissue.
 A correct evaluation of the biopsy specimen, with 100% sensitivity, is therefore of paramount importance in reducing the workload of pathologists.

 ![endoaid_workflow.png]({{ IMGURL }}/images/projects/endoaid_workflow.png)